Loss aversion: Neural aspect

-Multiple neural mechanisms are recruited while making choices, showing functional and structural individual variability.
+Multiple neural mechanisms are recruited when making choices, to demonstrate functional and structural individual variability.
 Biased anticipation of negative outcomes leading to loss aversion involves specific somatosensory and limbic structures. fMRI test measuring neural responses in striatal, limbic and somatosensory brain regions help track individual differences in loss aversion.
 Its limbic component involved the amygdala (associated with negative emotion and plays a role in the expression of fear) and putamen in the right hemisphere.
 The somatosensory component included the middle cingulate cortex, as well as the posterior insula and rolandic operculum bilaterally.
-The latter cluster partially overlaps with the right hemispheric one displaying the loss-oriented bidirectional response previously described, but, unlike that region, it mostly involved the posterior insula bilaterally.
+The latter cluster partially overlaps with the right hemispheric one displaying the loss-oriented bidirectional response previously described, but unlike that region, it mostly involved the posterior insula bilaterally.
 All these structures play a critical role in detecting threats and prepare the organism for appropriate action, with the connections between amygdala nuclei and the striatum controlling the avoidance of aversive events.
 There are functional differences between the right and left amygdala.
 Overall, the role of amygdala in loss anticipation suggested that loss aversion may reflect a Pavlovian conditioned approach-avoidance response.
-Hence, there is a direct link between individual differences in the structural properties of this network and the actual consequences of its associated behavioral defense responses.
+Therefore, there is a direct link between individual differences in the structural properties of this network and the actual consequences of its associated behavioral defense responses.
 The neural activity involved in the processing of aversive experience and stimuli is not just a result of a temporary fearful overreaction prompted by choice-related information, but rather a stable component of one's own preference function, reflecting a specific pattern of neural activity encoded in the functional and structural construction of a limbic-somatosensory neural system anticipating heightened aversive state of the brain.
 Even when no choice is required, individual differences in the intrinsic responsiveness of this interoceptive system reflect the impact of anticipated negative effects on evaluative processes, leading preference for avoiding losses rather than acquiring greater but riskier gains.